Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Lifetime statistics

-Next, we briefly discuss a special case that arises when the forcing is concentrated near $\Lambda = 1/\sqrt{5}$.
-In this case, as shown in Fig.~\ref{fig:tristability}, even in the square domain at $\delta=1$, tri-stability and spontaneous transitions are observed between the LSV state and jet states in either the $x$- or $y$-direction.
+Next, we briefly discuss a special case that arises when the forcing is concentrated near $\tell = 1/\sqrt{5}$.
+In this case, shown in Fig.~\ref{fig:tristability}, a square domain with $\delta=1$ exhibits {\it tristability} and spontaneous transitions are observed between the LSV state and jet states in either the $x$ or $y$ direction.
 This contrasts starkly with the usual condensate state found in square domains, where typically a highly stable pair of counter-rotating LSVs is observed \cite{boffetta2012two}.
-We stress that this tristable behavior in the square domain was only seen when the forcing range included the scale $L_y/(2\pi\sqrt{5})$.
-We have explicitly verified that the metastable jets in the square domain do not form when forcing at $\Lambda\geq 1/\sqrt{5}$; specifically, we tested $\Lambda=1/2,1/\sqrt{2},1$ and also showed that this phenomenon does not occur for forcing scales smaller than $\Lambda=1/\sqrt{5}$.
+We stress that this tristable behavior in a square domain was only seen when the forcing range included the scale $L_y/(2\pi\sqrt{5})$.
+We have explicitly verified that the metastable jets in the square domain do not form when forcing at $\tell\geq 1/\sqrt{5}$; specifically, we tested $\tell=1/2,1/\sqrt{2},1$ and also showed that this phenomenon does not occur for forcing scales smaller than $\tell=1/\sqrt{5}$.
 While the precise origin of this phenomenon is as yet unknown, we note that the wave number triads

 which couple either one of the large-scale modes to a forcing-scale mode, facilitate a nonlinear interaction between the $\mathbf{k}_{1,0}$ and $\mathbf{k}_{0,1}$ modes and the forcing scales via the mediator mode $\mathbf{k}_{1,1}$, which is the closest scale to the gravest modes, permitting a strong spectrally local interaction.
 A full quantitative explanation of the observed dynamics remains to be elucidated. {It is interesting to note that similar turbulent jets alternating between the $x$ and $y$ directions in a square domain were also observed in rotating convection \cite{de2022discontinuous}.}